Before you plan your trip to Italy, take a moment to learn more about Italy’s cities and regions.

 Pisa, home of the Leaning Tower, is popular as a day trip from Florence.
 But it’s also a city with a rich artistic patrimony and maritime tradition.

-Roma è Roma.
-That is, Rome is Rome.
-The Italian capital is home to the Colosseum, the Forum, and hundreds of ruins, museums, and must-see churches.
+Rome, the Italian capital, is home to the Colosseum, the Forum, and hundreds of ruins, museums, and must-see churches.
 Vatican City, a city-state located within the confines of Rome, is where you will find Saint Peter’s Basilica, the Sistine Chapel, and the Pope.

 Siena, located in Tuscany, is another day trip from Florence, though it merits a visit on its own because of its Duomo and medieval art and architecture.
-Its traditional horse race, the Palio, is a hugely popular summer event.
+Its traditional horse race — the Palio, run twice during the summer — is a hugely popular event.

-Turin (Torino) is Italy’s fourth largest city.
-Known for the famous “Shroud,” which is rarely on display, Turin has much to offer, including its royal palace, Egyptian museum, and the Mole Antonelliana, from which you can see views of the city and surrounding mountains.
+Turin (Torino) is Italy’s fourth-largest city and is known for the famous “Shroud,” which is rarely on display.
+But Turin has much more to offer, including its Savoy palace, Egyptian museum, and the distinctive Mole Antonelliana, from which you can see views of the city and surrounding mountains.

 Venice is famous for its canals, which help give the water-borne city an otherworldly feel.
 In addition to its traditional sights, like Saint Mark’s Square, the Doge’s Palace, and the Bridge of Sighs, Venice is known for the Biennale contemporary arts festival.

-Italy is made up of 20 regions, which are listed below in alphabetical order along with their most popular cities and/or sub-regions where applicable.
+Italy is made up of 20 regions, which are listed below in alphabetical order.